scaleoutsean/eseries-perf-analyzer/SCREENSHOTS.md

 # EPA Screenshots

 As you can see in `./epa/grafana-init/dashboards/`, there are four dashboards.
-The last one shown here I created at some point but didn't keep it, so you'd have to add a panel or dashboard to visualize those measurements.
+The last one shown was created at some point but I didn't keep it, so you'd have to add a panel or dashboard to visualize those measurements.
+Configuration dashboard is new in 3.5.0 and is supposed to use higher time granularity because configuration data is collected on a 15 minute schedule (by default).

 - **System**